Q2 2026, what 47 actually means.

 - 01

 Only 31% of mid-market companies have a named owner today.
-The 69% who do not are running a regulatory clock that expires in roughly four months.
-The owner does not need to be a Chief AI Officer in title — what matters is the named individual who can be summoned to defend the AI inventory, the risk classification, and the documented oversight process.
+The 69% who do not are running a regulatory clock that, barring formal Council adoption of the proposed postponement to 2 December 2027, expires in roughly four months.
+Even if the postponement passes, the preparation work is the same: the owner does not need to be a Chief AI Officer in title; what matters is the named individual who can be summoned to defend the AI inventory, the risk classification, and the documented oversight process.
 Start with the Governance & ethics dimension deep-dive to see exactly what the 12-item readiness checklist looks like.

 - 02